freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 - **0.5** places the junction halfway between both segment positions.
 Both segments perform half of the transition.
 - **1** places the junction entirely at the next segment's wire position.
 The first segment performs the full transition.

-The **Transition Curve** controls the interpolation shape across both adjoining spline segments.
-Its horizontal axis runs from the outer end of a segment toward the shared knot and its vertical axis is the amount of the transition applied.
+The **Transition Curve** controls the interpolation shape across both adjoining layout spans.
+Its horizontal axis runs from the outer end of a span toward the shared layout position and its vertical axis is the amount of the transition applied.
 The default linear curve moves the wire at a constant rate; reshape it to ease the wire into or out of the new position.
-Curve endpoints are always treated as 0 and 1 so both generated wire tubes and collider profiles remain joined at the knot.
+Curve endpoints are always treated as 0 and 1 so both generated wire tubes and collider profiles remain joined.

 ## Default Rail Positions